Baker's Percentage

 Pre-ferments and baker's percentage

 Pre-ferments like poolish and biga contain flour and water that count toward the total formula.
-The overall baker's percentage stays the same — you just split ingredients between the pre-ferment and the final mix.
+The overall baker's percentage stays the same.
+You split ingredients between the pre-ferment and the final mix.

 Example: 30% poolish